-Possible outcome of WRC-16:

 Agenda Item 1.4

 Proposal:

 “to consider an allocation in the band 77.5 – 78 GHz to the Radiolocation service on a primary basis in accordance with Resolution [SRR_RLS] (WRC-12).”

 Background/Reason:

 This proposal deals with the intention to get a worldwide frequency allocation for radiolocation in the band 77.5 – 78 GHz.
 This will provide to fill in the existing gap for a contiguous worldwide allocation of the band 77 – 81 GHz usable for automotive short range radar systems (SRR).